onosproject/onos-lib-go/pkg/asn1/aper/README.md

 * Introduced encoding of normally small non-negative `Integers`
 * Fixed race condition issue
 * Implemented possibility to encode `SEQUENCE` structures with defined extension
+* Implemented possibility to encode and decode `REAL` type (numbers with floating point)

 All of the aforementioned changes were verified with unit tests.